 Sale or Other Disposition.
 If you sell a note, you will recognize gain or loss in an amount equal to the difference between the amount realized on the sale and your adjusted tax basis in the note.
 The adjusted tax basis of a note will equal your cost for the note, increased by any market discount, OID and gain previously included in your income with respect to the note and decreased by the amount of premium, if any, previously amortized and by the amount of principal payments you have previously received on the note.
 Any gain or loss will be capital gain or loss, except for gain representing accrued interest and accrued market discount not previously included in income.
 If you are a cash basis holder of a Short-Term Note not specified in Section 1281 of the Code, any gain or loss on the sale or exchange of the Short-Term Note will be treated as ordinary income or loss.
 Capital losses generally may be used by a corporate taxpayer only to offset capital gains, and by an individual taxpayer only to the extent of capital gains plus \$3,000 of other income.
-In the case of an individual taxpayer, any capital gain on the sale of a note held for more than 12 months will be taxed at a long-term capital gains rate (which is currently less than the maximum ordinary income tax rate).
+For non-corporate noteholders, capital gain recognized on the sale or other disposition of a note held for more than one year will be taxed at a maximum rate of 15% (20% for taxable years beginning after December 31, 2012).